AB9IL/AB9IL/README.md

 - :angry: If you haven't already, expedite your ass out for your vaccinations.
 Wear a fookin' mask.
 Stay alive and don't infect _me_.
 - 🔭 I’m currently working on [Skywave Linux], [Catbird Linux], and [MOFO Linux], plus creating content for [AB9IL.net] and [Mach 7 Radio Intercepts].
+- 👯 I am writing handbooks on [SDRs for airband], [study and test taking skills], and other topics.
 - 🌱 I’m currently learning how to apply Python, Go, and Bash programming in software defined radio and data science.
 - 💬 Ask me about radio; been a licensed ham since 1978 [callsigns KA3BVX, KG2DH, AB9IL] and commercially licensed since the early 2000s.
 - 💬 Ask me about aviation; been a licensed pilot since 1985.
 Type rated and experienced Boeing 767, 757, and 737 captain.
 By the way, the airline industry is in terrible condition - a rust belt industry dressed in shiny aluminum and glass.
 Run like hell if you can.